vacp2p/rfc/content/docs/rfcs/19/README.md

 ## Security Considerations

 Since this can introduce an amplification factor, it is RECOMMENDED for the node relaying to the rest of the network to take extra precautions.
-This can be done by rate limiting via [17/WAKU2-RLN-RELAY](https://rfc.vac.dev/spec/17/), or by using [18/WAKU2-SWAP](/spec/18) to account for the service provided.
+This can be done by rate limiting via [17/WAKU2-RLN-RELAY](https://rfc.vac.dev/spec/17/).

 Note that the above is currently not fully implemented.